 Then, we’d head to Walt Disney Studios Park to check out Stitch Live! at Production Courtyard, Cars Quatre Roues Rallye and Slinky Dog Zigzag Spin at Toon Studio.
 We’d also check out the Ratatouille ride and peak inside Chez Remy before heading back to Disneyland Paris to watch the Parade and do the Thunder Mesa Riverboats.
 Finally, we’d end with the Disney Illuminations show before taking the train back to Paris.
 This was too aggressive.
 Here’s what we actually did:

-Disneyland Paris Day Trip Itinerary with a Baby and Preschooler
+Disneyland Paris with a Baby and Preschooler: a Day Trip Itinerary

 12:30pm: Arrived at Disneyland Paris via RER A Train (took about 35 minutes from Paris)